Powerlearnproject/se-day1-assignment-Mochoni23/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-Fixing Bugs – Finding and solving errors can be tricky.
+1.Fixing Bugs – Finding and solving errors can be tricky.
   Solution: Use debugging tools, test code often, and check error logs.
-Meeting Deadlines – Projects need to be completed on time.
+2.Meeting Deadlines – Projects need to be completed on time.
   Solution: Plan tasks, break work into small steps, and stay organized.
-Keeping Up with New Tech – Technology is always changing.
+3.Keeping Up with New Tech – Technology is always changing.
   Solution: Keep learning through courses, blogs, and hands-on practice.
-Security Risks – Hackers can exploit weak software.
+4.Security Risks – Hackers can exploit weak software.
   Solution: Write secure code, test for vulnerabilities, and protect user data.
-Teamwork Issues – Poor communication can slow things down.
+5.Teamwork Issues – Poor communication can slow things down.
   Solution: Use teamwork tools, have regular check-ins, and share clear updates.
-Slow Software Performance – Programs can run too slowly.
+6.Slow Software Performance – Programs can run too slowly.
   Solution: Use efficient code, test speed, and remove unnecessary processes.
-Handling Large Projects – Managing big codebases can be difficult.
+7.Handling Large Projects – Managing big codebases can be difficult.
   Solution: Keep code organized, document changes, and use version control (e.g., Git).

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.